intelsdi-x/snap-plugin-collector-psutil/README.md

 /intel/psutil/vm/wired | memory that is marked to always stay in RAM.
 It is never moved to disk

 ### Examples
-Example running psutil, passthru processor, and writing data to a file.
+This is an example running psutil and writing data to a file.
+It is assumed that you are using the latest Snap binary and plugins.

-This is done from the snap directory.
+The example is run from a directory which includes snaptel, snapteld, along with the plugins and task file.

-In one terminal window, open the snap daemon (in this case with logging set to 1 and trust disabled):
+In one terminal window, open the Snap daemon (in this case with logging set to 1 and trust disabled):
 ```
-$ $SNAP_PATH/bin/snapd -l 1 -t 0
+$ snapteld -l 1 -t 0
 ```

 In another terminal window:
 Load psutil plugin
 ```
-$ $SNAP_PATH/bin/snapctl plugin load
+$ snaptel plugin load snap-plugin-collector-psutil
 ```
 See available metrics for your system
 ```
-$ $SNAP_PATH/bin/snapctl metric list
+$ snaptel metric list
 ```

 Create a task manifest file (e.g. `task-psutil.json`):